 Not necessarily.
 While basic familiarity with APIs and configuration files is helpful, this guide breaks down the integration steps in a user-friendly, non-technical manner.

-You’ll be able to access behavioral insights, user events, traffic sources, and engagement metrics, all contextualised within Claude Desktop’s AI-driven interface.
+You’ll be able to access behavioral insights, user events, traffic sources, and engagement metrics, all contextualized within Claude Desktop’s AI-driven interface.

 Yes, when configured properly, the integration follows GA4’s data privacy standards and MCP’s secure data transfer protocols, ensuring compliance with GDPR and similar regulations.